Occupational Hearing Loss – Ototoxicity and Noise Exposure

 When it comes to occupational hearing loss, we may be quick to relate it to occupational noise exposure.
 After all, traditionally “noise” has been considered a primary risk factor for hearing loss.
 The fact that loud noise has deleterious effects on auditory function is well documented and widely recognized.

 But, DID YOU KNOW that exposure to certain chemicals – which are quite common in industrial environments– may cause hearing loss or balance problems, regardless of noise exposure.
 These substances are known as “ototoxicants.”

 Ototoxicants include certain pesticides, solvents, and pharmaceuticals that can negatively affect how the ear functions.
 Routes of exposure to ototoxicants may include inhalation, ingestion, or skin absorption.
-These chemicals can reach the inner ear through the blood stream, and cause injury to inner parts of the ear and associated signal transmission pathways in the nervous system.
+These chemicals can reach the inner ear through the bloodstream, and cause injury to the inner parts of the ear and associated signal transmission pathways in the nervous system.

 A SYNERGISTIC EFFECT

 Ototoxic chemicals may affect hearing alone or in combination with noise exposure.
 In fact, ototoxicants have a synergistic effect on hearing loss when coupled with elevated noise levels.
 Studies have revealed that some ototoxic chemicals (such as certain solvents) may aggravate noise-induced hearing loss even though the noise level is below the Permissible Exposure Limit (PEL).
 Hearing impairment associated with a combination of ototoxicants and noise exposure depends on the level of noise, the dose of the chemical, and the duration of the exposure.